docker/docs/compose/rails.md

     RUN bundle install
     COPY . /myapp

-That'll put your application code inside an image that will build a container with Ruby, Bundler and all your dependencies inside it.
+That'll put your application code inside an image that builds a container with Ruby, Bundler and all your dependencies inside it.
 For more information on how to write Dockerfiles, see the [Docker user guide](/engine/tutorials/dockerimages.md#building-an-image-from-a-dockerfile)